FutureElectronicsInc/stm-nucleo-demo/README.md

 **Heat Measures**

-* a.
-When temperature is between 10 and 20 degrees Celsius – Green LED remains on.
+* When temperature is between 10 and 20 degrees Celsius – Green LED remains on.
 	Traffic light indicator on Node-Red dashboard is Green
-* b.
-When temperature is between 21 and 24 degrees Celsius – Green LED turns off and Yellow LED turns on.
+* When temperature is between 21 and 24 degrees Celsius – Green LED turns off and Yellow LED turns on.
 	Traffic light indicator on Node-Red dashboard is Yellow.
-* c.
-When temperature is greater than or equal to 25 degrees Celsius – Green & Yellow LED off and Red LED turns on.
+* When temperature is greater than or equal to 25 degrees Celsius – Green & Yellow LED off and Red LED turns on.
 	Traffic light indicator on Node-Red dashboard is Red
-* d.
-When temperature is greater than or equal to 25 degrees Celsius – DC motor with fan blades begins to rotate and remains on until the temperature drops below 25 degrees
+* When temperature is greater than or equal to 25 degrees Celsius – DC motor with fan blades begins to rotate and remains on until the temperature drops below 25 degrees

 The "Ambient Workplace Status" light will change the color (green, yellow, red) depend on temperature selected by the user.